Poltergeist (1982 film): Special effects

-The special effects for Poltergeist were produced by Industrial Light and Magic and overseen by Richard Edlund.
-The film won the BAFTA Award for Best Special Visual Effects and earned a nomination for the Academy Award for Best Visual Effects, which it lost to E.T. the Extra-Terrestrial.
+The special effects for Poltergeist were produced by Industrial Light & Magic (ILM) and directed by Richard Edlund.
+The film won the BAFTA Award for Best Special Visual Effects and earned a nomination for the Academy Award for Best Visual Effects, losing to E.T. the Extra-Terrestrial.

 The scene of Diane (JoBeth Williams) climbing up the walls was done using a static camera in a rotating set.
 A similar effect was used in Royal Wedding to make it look like Fred Astaire was dancing on the ceiling.

 Spielberg recalled that the most complicated lighting effects were used in Carol Anne's closet: "There were so many lighting effects: strobes and Las Vegas spots and fish tanks of water to give different kind of diffusion to the beams coming out and four large wind machines...
 We wanted the light to live."

 The dolly zoom is used in the scene of Diane running down the hallway to Carol Anne's room.
 This is done by pulling the camera back while zooming the lens forward.
 In Poltergeist it creates the illusion of expanding space.